-In the case of Schools, as soon as a budgetary problem is identified, that could lead to a potential redundancy situation, the Headteacher should liaise with Schools Finance and the Organisational Development Teams.
+In the case of Schools, as soon as a budgetary problem is identified, that could lead to a potential redundancy situation, the Headteacher should liaise with Schools Finance Team and Organisational Development.
 If after discussions there is an agreement that there is a redundancy situation, the Trade Unions must be informed and the consultation process commenced.
 Such action will ensure that the correct support, advice and guidance is provided throughout the process.